bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 00:03:47

-Yeah, I think James could probably provide a bit more of the of the history, but I think it was a suggestion by Adam Back that the communication lines should be opened between developers and Bitcoin businesses.
+Yeah, I think James could probably provide a bit more of the history, but I think it was a suggestion by Adam Back that the communication lines should be opened between developers and Bitcoin businesses.
-And I think Optech has done a pretty good job about digesting developments in the technical Bitcoin dev space and surfacing those to a less technical or less involved audience, including Bitcoin businesses.
+And I think Optech has done a pretty good job of digesting developments in the technical Bitcoin dev space and surfacing those to a less technical or less involved audience, including Bitcoin businesses.
 And I think we've done a good job of that and maybe less of a good job.
-And maybe there's more potential about getting more feedback from Bitcoin businesses or Bitcoin users about how folks are using the software and feedback on that.
+And maybe there's more potential for getting more feedback from Bitcoin businesses or Bitcoin users about how folks are using the software and feedback on that.

 NVK: 00:04:35

 So I think it's an interesting thread that the reason why I started pulling on from there is because traditionally Bitcoin Core development was sort of opaque because it's like anarchic, right?
 People work on what they want to work.
-They may not even be on GitHub per se.
+They may not even be on GitHub per-say.
 And there is sort of like nobody decides what gets worked on.
 So there's like a lot of initiatives going on at the same time and they may not have like people's priorities in mind.
 It's whatever people want to work on, right?
 It's very hard to keep track of that stuff.
 It's very hard to understand half the time what people are working on because of the technical complexity.
 And correct me if I'm wrong, but I imagine the motivation behind Optech was around the block wars where there was a lot of opacity, not due to anybody's intent, but it's just that like, you know, there's this like completely like galaxy brain shit that people are working on.
-And then there's industry trying to say, Hey, the fees are high.
+And then there's the industry trying to say, Hey, the fees are high.
-Right.
-Like it's just like this very sort of like, you know, grub, grub brain, sort of like fees high.
+Like it's just like this very sort of like, you know, grub brain, sort of like fees high.
-I need solution.
+I need a solution.
-Right.
 And then there is like this like millions of things going on in Bitcoin Core development that may or may not affect that.
 And I got a vibe that like, you know, the intent of Optech was sort of like, okay, look, there's this massive gap.
-Can we start bridging this and involving industry and sort of like educating industry and sort of like keep tab of what people are working on.
+Can we start bridging this and involving the industry and sort of educating the industry and sort of keeping tabs on what people are working on?

 Sjors Provoost: 00:06:03

-I mean, the newsletter helps developers keep tab of what's going on.
+I mean, the newsletter helps developers keep tabs on what's going on.
-So,

 NVK: 00:06:08